theaquamarine/windows-powershell-docs/docset/windows/uev/set-uevconfiguration.md

 ```

 ### -DisableDontSyncWindows8AppSettings
-Indicates that the cmdlet disables the setting for not synchronizing Windows® 8 app settings.
+Indicates that the cmdlet disables the setting for not synchronizing Windows??
+8 app settings.
 If you specify this parameter, UE-V synchronizes Windows 8 app settings.

 ```yaml